 Thus, the main German law books on construction law do not even treat contract based risk assessment and risk allocation as a topic or issue because it does not seem worth to talk about.
 Instead the German legal risk allocation concept as to a locatio conductio operis contract (Werkvertrag) will be accepted as a given fact.
 Currently it proves very difficult and to some extent hazardous to deviate from the provisions of the German Civil Code.
 This does not mean that Germans are not aware of the risks inherent to a construction contract.
 But it does not spring to their mind that risk assessment and risk allocation provisions should be shaped distinct from those being ruled by law.

-Thus there is no doubt that German contractors, consultant engineers and other practitioners have to change their minds when they start to compete on the international market.
-They have to understand that German law and German standard forms are not necessarily the only possible approach in respect to risk allocation.
+Accordingly, there is no doubt that German contractors, consultant engineers and other practitioners have to change their minds when they start to compete on the international market.
+They have to understand that German law and German standard forms are not necessarily the only possible approach in respect to risk allocation (better the allocation of responsibilities regarding risk).
 To the contrary of current German practise they have to take into consideration different risk allocation philosophies and concepts by learning the internationally recognized principles of risk apportionment, such as

 (1) risks should be allocated to the party that is in the position to control them and